kiendo96/learn-devops/terraform/terraform-of-hashicorp/Hands-On Labs/Section 04 - Understand Terraform Basics/13 - Terraform_Providers_Installation.md

 ## Task 1: Install Terraform AWS Provider

-Terraform Providers are plugins that implement resource types for particular clouds, platforms and generally speaking any remote system with an API.
+Terraform Providers are plugins that implement(thực hiện) resource types for particular(cụ thể) clouds, platforms and generally speaking any remote system with an API.
 Terraform configurations must declare which providers they require, so that Terraform can install and use them.
 Popular Terraform Providers include: AWS, Azure, Google Cloud, VMware, Kubernetes and Oracle.

 In the next step we will install the [Terraform AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest), and set the provider version in a way that is very similar to how you did for Terraform.
 To begin you need to let Terraform know to use the provider through a `required_providers` block in the `terraform.tf` file as seen below.